 Follow through on your plan and schedule of vaccination according to your flock’s needs.
-And if there are birds that succumb to anything, take it out of the population immediately, find out the cause and dispose of cleanly.
+And if there are birds that succumb to anything, take them out of the population immediately, find out the cause and dispose of it cleanly.

-Remember, a pullet is about ready for their point-of-lay at their 16th week.
+Remember, a pullet is about ready for its point-of-lay at its 16th week.
 You may want to put them in the laying house, ready for that moment.

 Chicken growers look for pullets as it’s the period before the hens are in their most productive.
 It’s worth your effort to learn about what this stage is about and what these hens need to get them to their point of lay.